SheikMohamedAkbar/SheikMohamedAkbar/README.md

 ### Hi there 👋
+HI im sheik
+i completed my undergrad in Hindustan Institute of technology and science im interested in lifting weights
 <!--
 **SheikMohamedAkbar/SheikMohamedAkbar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.